 NO UPRIGHT ROWS (FRONT ROWS)!

-You may as well kiss your rotator cuff goodbye.
 These exercises are obsolete - they have been shown to cause injury or impingement of the rotator cuff muscles over time.
 In addition, they provide no meaningful advantage to other exercises.

 DON'T ARCH YOUR BACK!